borzunov/remoteink/README.md

 Troubleshooting
 ---------------

+### Check whether connection is not blocked

+A reader's connection can be blocked by a firewall.
+You should add rule that allows connections to *remoteinkd* (default port is *9312/tcp*) or temporarily disable the firewall.

 ### Look up error messages

-Error messages can be displayed on starting the daemon or controlling it via terminal (don't forget to use `sudo` during this operations).
+Error messages can be displayed during daemon starting and controlling (don't forget to use `sudo` during these operations).
 Some connection errors can be displayed in the client-side.

 Also, at the time of the daemon is running it uses *syslog* to log information and error messages.
 You can check the log file to find out a reason of occured errors, for example: